 Ahhh Italia!
 What a special country.
 Unique in food, culture and amazing things to see.
-In May, Justin and I spent just over a week exploring the beautiful cities of Milan, Florence and Venice.
+In May, I spent just over a week exploring the beautiful cities of Milan, Florence and Venice.
 Here are some of my favourite things about each unique place.

 Piazza Del Duomo + Luini Panzerotti

 Our first stop was obviously Piazza del Duomo (lol).
 I feel like in every European city, every tourists first stop is the main square... it just makes sense, right?
 The Milan Duomo is one of the most gorgeous buildings I have ever seen.
 I remember my first time in Milan, I walked up the metro stairs and BOOM - there's the duomo right in your face with all its glory.

 The true beauty lies about two blocks behind the duomo, down a side alley way....
 This place is called Luini and it's home to the most magical panzerotti you will EVER eat.
 I'm not joking, it is amazing.
 I think I came back to Milan JUST for this panzerotti.
 On my very first day in Milan I was introduced to this and I've been in love ever since.
 It usually has a pretty long line because it's just that good, but they are pretty fast in there and it is definitely worth it.
 Luini has taken up permanent residence in my heart.

 We enjoyed our panzerotti's on the steps of the duomo while people watching.
 Perfect start to our full day of adventure in Milano.

 Here are a few more photos from around the square ~